anthofoxo/fontengine/README.md

 !!
+Warning, a newer more spohisticated version of this is under development, improving glyph rendering and multilingual support !!

+!!
 Under active development, api *may* change, readme may not necessarily be up to date !!

 !!
 Todo: Move documentation into github wiki pages